 To resolve course content problems, contact your instructor immediately or seek help from the Center for Academic Success.

-- Students in online courses must submit all assignments electronically via the course site on Blackboard.
+- Students in online courses must submit all assignments electronically via the course site on Canvas.

 - Students must keep copies of their assignments on their own computers.